+- (a) the Minister, provided that- - (i) the Minister has consulted with such other Minister of the Government as he or she considers appropriate, - (ii) the Minister has consulted with and sought the advice of the Commission, and - (iii) the Minister has, if he or she intends to set out regulations which are not in line with the advice of the Commission, laid a written rationale for his or her proposed regulation before the Oireachtas Committee on Justice and Equality and any other relevant committee,

-- (b) by any other Minister of the Government following consultation with the Minister and such other Minister of the Government as he or she considers appropriate. - (5) The Minister or any other Minister of the Government shall consult with the Commission before making regulations under subsection (4). - (6) The Commission may, on being consulted under subsection (5), make observations in writing on any matter which is of significant concern to it in relation to the proposed regulations and, if the Minister or any other Minister of the Government proposes to proceed to make the regulations notwithstanding that concern, that Minister shall, before making the regulations, give a written explanation as to why he or she is so proceeding to- - (a) the Committee established jointly by Dáil Éireann and Seanad Éireann known as the Committee on Justice and Equality or any Committee established to replace that Committee, and - (b) any other Committee (within the meaning of section 19(1)) which that Minister considers appropriate having regard to the subject matter of the regulations. - (7) Regulations made under subsection (4) shall specify- - (a) the personal data that may be processed, - (b) the circumstances in which the personal data may be processed, including specifying the persons to whom the data may be disclosed, and - (c) such other conditions (if any) as the Minister or any other Minister of the Government, as the case may be, considers appropriate to impose on such processing. - (8) In this section-
+- (b) any other Minister, provided that- - (i) that Minister has consulted with the Minister and such other Minister of the Government as he or she considers appropriate, - (ii) that Minister has consulted with and sought the advice of the Commission, and - (iii) that Minister has, if he or she intends to set out regulations which are not in line with the advice of the Commission, caused to be laid before the Oireachtas Committee on Justice and Equality and any other relevant committee a written rationale for his or her proposed regulations.

+(5) Regulations made under subsection (4) shall specify-

+- (a) the personal data that may be processed, - (b) the circumstances in which the personal data may be processed, including specifying the persons to whom the data may be disclosed, and - (c) such other conditions (if any) as the Minister or any other Minister of the Government, as the case may be, considers appropriate to impose on such 25 processing. - (6) In this section-